rabanilab/UTR-Seq/README.md

 ## Installation

-These instructions will get you a copy of the UTR-Seq analysis software to use on your with Matlab local machine for development and testing purposes.
+These instructions will get you a copy of the UTR-Seq analysis software to use on your with Matlab local machine.

 ### Prerequisites